 If you purchase a qualified, energy-efficient, tumble-action clothes washer after January 1, 2010 at retail price, you can receive a receive a rebate of $125-$175 from the Santa Clara Valley Water District (SCVWD).
 Rebates are available for purchasing qualified washers until funds run out, so call to inquire before purchase.
-All rebate applications must be postmarked no later than 90 days after purchase date.
+All rebate applications must be postmarked or received online by PG&E no later than 60 days after the purchase date.
 On average, a typical household will save 6,450 gallons of water, between $80-100 in electricity, and $54 in detergent costs on a yearly basis.
 For more information, call SCVWD at (408) 265-2607 ext.
 2554 or visit their website.

 Water-Efficient Landscaping Workshops

 Offered each spring to Santa Clara County residents, this FREE workshop series covers practical information such as water-saving garden design, plant selection and landscape maintenance.
 The classes are taught by landscape experts.
 For information, call the Water Conservation Hotline at (408) 265-2607, ext.
 2554.